TheElderMindseeker/dads-project/README.md

     flask init-db

+The code also requires Google Sheets service account with access to the google sheets adventure.
+The credentials file can be put into the parser folder or into the GOOGLE_CREDS environmental variable.

 ## Configuration

 Currently, there are only two pieces of configuration you need to setup and both are environmental variables: `DADS_DATABASE_URI` and `DADS_TEST_DATABASE_URI`.
 The former points to the production database of the project and the latter to the testing.